 Component/ Stakeholders Issues Issue Addressed in ESMP West Bengal State Electricity Distribution Company Limited Lamp/ electric post will be shifted by concerned electric department before or during construction work.
 (WBSEDCL) Electric supply will be discontinued during shifting of electric pole.
-1 1 Central Ground Water Board (CGWB) Increase in surface irrigation system will help to reduce ground water exploitation and promote conjunctive water use.
+Impact will be temporary in nature.
+Central Ground Water Board (CGWB) Increase in surface irrigation system will help to reduce ground water exploitation and promote conjunctive water use.
 Rabi & Boro season.
 However, irrigation from pond is costlier than mini tube well.
 Increase in surface irrigation system will help to reduce ground water exploitation and promote conjunctive water use.
 Artificial recharge will be promoted only in semi- critical blocks.
 Initially Jamalpur (Jogram) and Memari is considered for promotion of artificial recharge.
 However, final location will be selected after yield testing.
 State Water Investigation Directorate Upper Rampur Khal due to Jute rotting activity in canal water.
 Jute farmers may adopt ribbon retting, a method of rotting the plants with less water and in shorter time.
 This will reduce canal water pollution.
 (SWID) pollution, posing threat to fish and other aquatic creatures specially in Upper Jute farmers may adopt ribbon retting, a method of rotting the plants with less water and in shorter time.
 This project does not intend to enhance any kind of pollution.
 Cage based pisciculture will be promoted under this project.
-West Bengal Bio- diversity Board, GoWB Endangered or Threatened species like Fishing Cat, Mongoose, Asian Small Impact on these endangered/threatened species are identified and mitigation plan is proposed accordingly.
+West Bengal Bio- diversity Board, GoWB Endangered or Threatened species like Fishing Cat, Mongoose, Asian Small Impact on these endangered/ threatened species are identified and mitigation plan is proposed accordingly.
 Monitor Lizard, etc., in addition to several species of birds including the White-eyed Pochard are found in lower Damodar implemented during day time.
 Vibration arrangement to be made by contractor to allow species to come out from cave and migrate to be adopted specially during desiltation of Mundeswari river.
 Dept. also suggested to Mixed plantation with locally grown tree species is proposed for afforestation.
 Improved verities of locally grown high value crop will be promoted under this project.
 Desiltation activities will be carried out only during non-monsoon period.
 However, consultation with Dept. of Fishery has revealed non-presence of any such natural breeding point on Mundeswari river as it remains almost dry even during monsoon period, until the discharge is more than 40,000 cusec.
-WWF India, West Bengal State Office in the sluice gate.
+WWF India, West Bengal State Office Possibility of dolphin's seedling in Damodar river during monsoon shall be examined properly.
+In general, Dolphin gets badly injured during their movement in the sluice gate.
 Consultation with Bio-diversity board has not revealed any such possibility of Dolphine in Damodar river.

 Component/ Stakeholders Issues Issue Addressed in ESMP Moreover, dry desiltation will be adopted only during non-monsoon period.
 Sand Miners desiltation may be carried out to reduce burden of disposal of desilted material.
 Sand layer and soil mixed sand layers may be segregated in this way at source itself.
 Soil mixed sand material will be used in filling purpose and sand material will be used for construction purpose.
-Phase wise •
+Phase wise Possibility of layer wise desiltation was already discussed during project formulation stage and discarded owing to non techno-economic feasible option.
+However, matter will further be discussed during meeting with interested bidding contractor.
+If contractors can come up with feasible techno-economic solution, matter will be considered and included in bidding condition.
+5 - 19 km. chainage of Mundeswari River will be desilted in 1st phase and remaining portion in 2nd phase.